xiaochuanle/dip3d/README.md

 # <a name="S-introduction"></a> Introduction

-`dip3d` is a fast and effective high-order diploid human 3D genome construction method with Pore-C reads.
+`dip3d` is a fast and effective high-order diploid human 3D genome construction method for Pore-C reads.
 The high data utilization and high-order chromosome fragment interactions captured by Pore-C reads enable us to explore diploid second-order and high-order 3D constructs of human genomes systematically with high resolution.

 `dip3d` has many advantages:
-* High speed. `dip3d` is capable of processing 574 Gbp Pore-C reads successfully in only two days.
+* High speed. `dip3d` is capable of processing 574 Gbp Pore-C reads successfully in only one day.
 * High SNP calling accuracy.
 SNPS called with 90X Pore-C reads achieve over 99% of recall, precision and F1-score.
 * High SNP phasing accuracy.
 Using 90X Pore-C reads, the whole genome sequences are in phase.
 SNPS phased with Pore-C fragments achieve over 99% phasing resolutions.
 Switch errors are 0.05%~1.18%.
 Hamming distance are 0.03%~1.37%.
 * High data utilization.
 Using contact rescue, over 63.3% Pore-C fragments are successfully phased and over 78% pairwise contacts are successfully phased.